Coronation of the British monarch: Timing

 The timing of the coronation has varied throughout British history.
-King Edgar's coronation was some 15 years after his accession in 957 and may have been intended to mark the high point of his reign, or that he reached the age of 30, the age at which Jesus Christ was baptised.
+King Edgar's coronation was some 15 years after his accession in 959 and may have been intended to mark the high point of his reign, or that he reached the age of 30, the age at which Jesus Christ was baptised.
 Harold II was crowned on the day after the death of his predecessor, Edward the Confessor, the rush probably reflecting the contentious nature of Harold's succession; whereas the first Norman monarch, William I, was also crowned on the day he became king, 25 December 1066, but three weeks since the surrender of English nobles and bishops at Berkhampstead, allowing time to prepare a spectacular ceremony.
 Most of his successors were crowned within weeks, or even days, of their accession.
 Edward I was fighting in the Ninth Crusade when he acceded to the throne in 1272; he was crowned soon after his return in 1274.
 Edward II's coronation, similarly, was delayed by a campaign in Scotland in 1307.
 Henry VI was only a few months old when he acceded in 1422; he was crowned in 1429, but did not officially assume the reins of government until he was deemed of sufficient age, in 1437.
 Pre-modern coronations were usually either on a Sunday, the Christian Sabbath, or on a Christian holiday.
 Edgar's coronation was at Pentecost, William I's on Christmas Day, possibly in imitation of the Byzantine emperors, and John's was on Ascension Day.
 Elizabeth I consulted her astrologer, John Dee, before deciding on an auspicious date.
 The coronations of Charles II in 1661 and Anne in 1702 were on St George's Day, the feast of the patron saint of England.

 Under the Hanoverian monarchs in the late eighteenth and nineteenth centuries, it was deemed appropriate to extend the waiting period to several months, following a period of mourning for the previous monarch and to allow time for preparation of the ceremony.

 In the case of every monarch between George IV and George V, at least one year passed between accession and coronation.
 Edward VIII was not crowned and his successor George VI was crowned 5 months after his accession.
 The coronation date of his predecessor had already been set; planning simply continued with a new monarch.
-The coronation of Charles III and Camilla will be held on 6 May 2023, eight months after he acceeded to the throne.
+The coronation of Charles III and Camilla was held on 6 May 2023, eight months after he acceded to the throne.

 Since a period of time has often passed between accession and coronation, some monarchs were never crowned.
 Edward V and Lady Jane Grey were both deposed before they could be crowned, in 1483 and 1553, respectively.
 Edward VIII also went uncrowned, as he abdicated in 1936 before the end of the customary one-year period between accession and coronation.
 A monarch, however, accedes to the throne the moment their predecessor dies, not when they are crowned, hence the traditional proclamation: "The king is dead, long live the king!"